India election: Narendra Modi faces big challenges after victory | DW | 23.05.2019

 Chhokar said that Modi had been able to establish a direct connection with people that went beyond party affiliation and this personality-based voting also reflected an attempt to convert parliamentary elections into presidential elections.

-"India is a parliamentary democracy, but this election seems to have become a presidential kind of an election," said Chhokar, adding that there was a possibility of amending some parts of the Indian constitution to create more of a presidential form of government rather than the current, prime-ministerial one.
+"India is a parliamentary democracy, but this election seems to have become a presidential kind of an election," said Chhokar .

 Religious tension and politics